codsen/codsen.com/src/os/check-types-mini.md

 At first, we aimed to put `check-types-mini` on every npm package that uses options.
 Then, we became aware of _JS performance_ and started to remove strict input validation, especially in case of booleans and one-level plain objects.

-When the program has complex input object and you want to validate it, `check-types-mini` is your best friend.
+When the program has a complex input object, and you want to validate it, `check-types-mini` is your best friend.

 For example, [`ast-monkey`](/os/ast-monkey/) _has_ complex options and needs validation help.